-Continue to require each IOU to provide an accurate and full CPUC 740.19(a) accounting of all expenses related to utility-side electrical distribution infrastructure.
 Apply appropriate penalties to the extent an IOU is not accurately tracking all expenses.
 CPUC 740.19(a) Defines "electrical distribution infrastructure" as including poles, vaults, service drops, transformers, mounting pads, trenching, conduit, wire, cable, meters, other equipment as necessary, and associated engineering and civil construction work.
 CPUC 740.19(b) IOUs must file an advice letter by February 28, 2021 and the CPUC must approve a new tariff or rule by June 30, 2021 that authorizes each IOU to design and deploy all utility-side electrical distribution infrastructure for customers installing separately metered EV charging, excluding charging in single family homes.
 CPUC and IOUs 740.19(c) Costs incurred by the IOUs between January 1, 2021 and the implementation date of rates approved in the next GRC decision for that IOU shall be tracked in a memorandum account and recovered, subject to reasonableness review in the decision adopting the next GRC revenue requirement.
 CPUC and IOUs 740.19(c) Costs shall be treated like those costs incurred for other necessary distribution infrastructure.
-CPUC 740.19(c) The new tariff shall replace the line extension rules currently used 5 and any customer allowances established shall be based on the full useful life of the electrical distribution infrastructure.
+CPUC 740.19(c) The new tariff shall replace the line extension rules currently used 5 and any customer allowances established shall be based or the full useful life of the electrical distribution infrastructure.
 CPUC 740.19(c) The CPUC can revise this policy after the completion of the GRC cycle following the one during which the advice letter was filed if a determination is made that a change in the policy is necessary to ensure just and reasonable rates.
 CPUC 740.19(c)